 - Fill each pocket with a handful of stuffing – it's easiest to just use your hands.
 Mush the stuffing into the pocket and pull the top of the pork chop over the stuffing.
 We're not flipping – so no need to secure with a toothpick – it's fine.

-- Brush top of pork chops with mustard and spritz with a touch of olive oil spray
+- Brush top of pork chops with mustard and spritz with a touch of olive oil spray4 tbsp horseradish mustard

 - Lay pork chop into basket of air fryer (oven or basket style)